aleph-viewer/aframe-components/README.md

 # aframe-components

-Work in progress - moving Aleph A-Frame components to separate generic repo
+Work in progress.
+Aiming to keep in sync with glitch demos here: https://glitch.com/~aleph-aframe-components